 Section 5.3 discusses how AMSY and the SBR at AMSY are dependent on the selectivity of the different fisheries and the effort distribution among these fisheries.
 AMSY can be increased or decreased by applying more or less effort to the various fisheries.
 If the selectivity of the fisheries could be modified at will, there is an optimum yield that can be obtained (Global MSY, Beddington and Taylor 1973; Getz 1980; Reed 1980).
 Maunder (2002b) showed that the optimal yield can be approximated (usually exactly) by applying a full or partial harvest at a single age.
-He termed this harvest MSY{ref}, and suggested that two-thirds of MSY{ref} might be an appropriate limit reference point (i.e. effort allocation and selectivity patterns should produce MSY that is at or above $^{2}/{3}$ MSY{ref}).
+He termed this harvest MSY{ref}, and suggested that two-thirds of MSY{ref} might be an appropriate limit reference point (i.e. effort allocation and selectivity patterns should produce AMSY that is at or above 2 /3MSY{ref}).
 The two-thirds suggestion was based on analyses in the literature indicating that the best practical selectivity patterns could produce 70-80% of MSY{ref}, that the yellowfin assessment at the time (Maunder and Watters 2002a) estimated that the dolphin fisheries produce about this MSY, and that two-thirds is a convenient fraction.

 MSY{ref} is associated with a SBR (SBR{ref}) that may also be an appropriate reference point.
 SBR{ref} does not depend on the selectivity of the gear or the effort allocation among gears.
-Therefore, SBR{ref} may be more appropriate than SBR{MSY} for stocks with multiple fisheries, and should be more precautionary because SBR{ref} is usually greater than SBR{MSY}.
+Therefore, SBR{ref} may be more appropriate than SBR{AMSY} for stocks with multiple fisheries, and should be more precautionary because SBR{ref} is usually greater than SBR{AMSY} .
 However, when recruitment is assumed to be constant (i.e. no stock-recruitment relationship), SBR{ref} may still be dangerous to the spawning stock because it is possible that MSY{ref} occurs before the individuals become fully mature.
-SBR{ref} may be a more appropriate reference point than the generally-suggested SBR{x%} (e.g. SBR{30%} to SBR{50%} see section 5.1) because SBR{ref} is estimated using information on the biology of the stock.
+SBR{ref} may be a more appropriate reference point than the generally-suggested $SBR{x\%}$ (e.g. $SBR{30\%}$ to $SBR{50\%}$ see section 5.1) because SBR{ref} is estimated using information on the biology of the stock.
 However, SBR{ref} may be sensitive to uncertainty in biological parameters, such as the steepness of the stock-recruitment relationship, natural mortality, maturity, fecundity, and growth.

-MSY{ref} is estimated to be 470,541 t (Figure 5.5, upper panel) and SBR{ref} is estimated to be 0.44 (Figure 5.5, lower panel).
-If the total effort in the fishery is scaled, without changing the allocation among gears, so that the SBR at equilibrium is equal to SBR{ref} , the equilibrium yield is estimated to be almost identical to MSY based on the current effort allocation (Figure 5.3).
+MSY{ref} is estimated to be 413,210 t (Figure 5.5, upper panel) and SBR{ref} is estimated to be 0.44 (Figure 5.5, lower panel).
+If the total effort in the fishery is scaled, without changing the allocation among gears, so that the SBR at equilibrium is equal to SBR{ref} , the equilibrium yield is estimated to be very similar to AMSY based on the current effort allocation (Figure 5.3).
 This indicates that the SBR{ref} reference point can be maintained without any substantial loss to the fishery.
-However, MSY at the current effort allocation is only 63% of MSY{ref} .
-More research is needed to determine if reference points based on MSY{ref} and SBR{ref} are useful.
+However, AMSY at the current effort allocation is only 70% of MSY{ref} .
+More research is needed to determine if reference points based on MSY{ref} are useful.

 5.6.
-Sensitivity analysis
+Sensitivity analyses